restfb/restfb.github.io/_includes/documentation/messenger-generictemplate.md

 A more complex example is the "generic" template.

-It may contain some of the so called bubbles that are aligned in a horizontal order and the user may switch between them.
-Every `Bubble` can contain further information like subtitles and image and the buttons we already saw in the example before.
+It may contain some of the so-called "bubbles" that are aligned in a horizontal order and the user may switch between them.
+Every `Bubble` can contain further information like subtitles and images and the buttons we already saw in the example before.

-The `GenericTemplate` allows the developer to create great looking messages the user can interact in a very new way.
+The `GenericTemplate` allows a developer to create great-looking messages users can interact with in very new ways.

 {% highlight java %}
 GenericTemplatePayload payload = new GenericTemplatePayload();